 |The vision of the Water Institute at UNC is to bring together individuals and institutions from diverse disciplines and sectors and empower them to work together to solve the most critical global issues in water and health.|

-On May 5-9, we will host the 2014 Water Microbiology Conference: Microbial Contaminants from Watersheds to Human Exposure, a forum for researchers and practitioners focused on the intersection of microbiology and public health.
+The early bird registration deadline for the 2014 Water Microbiology Conference: Microbial Contaminants from Watersheds to Human Exposure is March 31.
+The Conference, to be held May 5-9 in Chapel Hill, NC, USA, will be a forum for researchers and practitioners on the intersection of microbiology and public health.
 The broad themes for the Conference are: sources, exposure, analytical methods, and management and treatment.
-The call for abstracts will be announced in the next few weeks.
+Proposals for side events are still being accepted and may be submitted through the Conference website.

 Two Post-doctoral Researcher Opportunities: National Tribal Water Center & Alaska Native Tribal Health Consortium